WordSouth partners with Tennessee and Kentucky broadband associations to meet evolving member needs

 Broadband companies are adept at connecting consumers to reliable service.
-Telco staff manage this by sharing insights and collectively tackling industry trends.
+Telco staff manages this by sharing insights and collectively tackling industry trends.
 The pandemic not only added weight to telcos’ mission of serving rural communities; it shifted industry learning online, too.

 The Kentucky Telecom Association and the Tennessee Broadband Association decided to meet the networking challenge cooperatively.
 WordSouth stepped in as a partner to navigate the need.
-In October more than 300 telco staff and vendors met for two packed days of interactive panels, virtual networking and value-driven content.
+In October more than 300 telco staff and vendors met for two packed days of interactive panels, virtual networking, and value-driven content.

 There was nothing conventional about this convention.

-“When our boards decided to convert our meeting to a virtual one, I thought it would be just another virtual look alike,” said Tennessee Broadband Association Executive Director Levoy Knowles.
+“When our boards decided to convert our meeting to a virtual one, I thought it would be just another virtual look-alike,” said Tennessee Broadband Association Executive Director Levoy Knowles.
 “I was wrong.
 WordSouth helped create a virtual meeting that was so close to an actual one it was unbelievable.
 [They] helped create an environment that encouraged participation and made it all look easy.”